meaning and significance of the measure of the draught of

 Why do they each write out their explanation?

-Since John gives no reason, we can safely conclude John knew that no
+Since John gives no reason, we can reasonably conclude John knew that no

 explanation was required by his readers.
-So, we can reasonably
+His meaning must have

 conclude that none of the Fathers’ explanations could have been John’s